Teach your pup the RIGHT place to “go”

 If your puppy can make it through a week of nights without pottying on the covered floor, then he’s ready to be left in the crate over night (or if you trust him not to chew, loose in your room).
 You can keep him confined in a crate, pen or other sort of “bed” area where his instincts will keep him from peeing.
 But remember they can only “hold it” a certain amount of time (see the rule of thumb above), so be sure to let him out frequently to go to the bathroom.
 (See also this video guide to crate training.)

 As often as you can – every half-hour is best for a young puppy, at least every hour – take him outside to the area where you want him to go.
-Take him on leash if you need to.
+Take him on leash, even if you don’t need to, to the area where you want him to go.
 Wait patiently 10-15 minutes out there; be calm and uninteresting so the puppy becomes more interested in sniffing than in playing with you.
-If the puppy goes to the bathroom, praise him, and maybe even give him a small tasty treat.
+If the puppy goes to the bathroom, praise him mightily, and him several small tasty treats.
 Now you can play with him gleefully (if time allows), and then let him join the rest of the family “pack” on the carpets for some further playtime or exploring until the next potty time.
 If he doesn’t go to the bathroom in the right place, take him back to his crate or bed area or to the newspaper-covered “safe” area, and try again in another 30-60 minutes.
 This way you can establish a history of the puppy going to the bathroom in the right place and getting rewarded, while avoiding the possibility of his making a mistake and going in the wrong place.

 What if he makes a mistake?
 If you follow these rules, you won’t discover a nasty wet spot or a smelly surprise.
 You’ll catch him in the act.
 If you see him sniffing or squatting, try to interrupt (not scold) him by saying “Ah, ah!”.
 Pick him up (if possible!) and immediately take him outside.
 Put him down, and watch him.
 As soon as he goes outside, praise